Multi-agent Inverse Reinforcement Learning for Two-person Zero-sum Games: Monte Carlo Simulation using Recovered Rewards

 \section{Monte Carlo Simulation using Recovered Rewards}

-In the previous section distance metrics in reward and PSS space are used to evaluate the quality of learned rewards.
-In this section we measure reward quality in terms of the quality of the forward solution that would be based on the rewards.
+In the previous section, distance metrics in reward and PSS space are used to evaluate the quality of learned rewards.
+In this section we measure the reward quality in terms of the quality of the forward solution that would be based on the rewards.
 IRL is often set in the context of apprenticeship learning, in which learned rewards form the basis for anticipating or mimicking the response of agents to unknown situations.
 In MIRL, the analogous notion is to use learned rewards as the basis for game play in different environmental settings.

-Consider the soccer example.
-We discussed and presented results of a typical case where $\beta$, the ball exchange rate, equals $0.6$.
-Suppose this game between A and B is observed by a third agent C, who wants to play with B in other situations, such as $\beta = 0.4$.
-Obviously, B's policy in the new situation will change.
-But as long as C has learned A's rewards (and hence B's rewards as well because of the zero-sum property), she could develop a minimax policy, which is optimal for her, to play against B.

-In this section, we will simulate games between B and C, where the ball exchange rate varies.
-Being rational, B will employ a minimax policy, based off of the true rewards.
-C will also follow a minimax policy, based off of her learned rewards.
-Recall that we have recovered 6 sets of rewards by assuming 6 different priors, in the previous section, we will compare the win-lose results of cases where different sets of rewards are employed.
+In this section, we will simulate a series of games, by letting different agents use different rewards generated from the three methods discussed above and play against each other.
+Being rational, all agents will employ a minimax policy based off of which is the rewards they learned.
+Specifically, define the following agents: \begin{itemize} \item \emph{A}, which uses true rewards; \item \emph{B}, which uses BMIRL rewards; \item \emph{C}, which uses BIRL rewards; \item \emph{D}, which uses d-MIRL rewards. \end{itemize} A full set of agent-to-agent competition then includes the following scenarios: \begin{itemize} \item B against A; \item B against C; \item B against D. \end{itemize} All those games are simulated in three different environment settings, where the the ball exchange rates $\beta$ are $0$, $0.4$ and $1$, respectively.
+Note that the symmetry of PSS values means that the two agents are equally skillful and are supposed to be an equal in match both of them follow reasonable policies generated from learned rewards.